LYG-Studio/godot-game/README.md

 # godot-game-boilerplate
-a project with basic features I can reuse on any game
+a project for a game